d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-concise.md

-# Concise Implementation of Multilayer Perceptron
+# Concise Implementation of Multilayer Perceptrons
 :label:`sec_mlp_concise`

-As you might expect, by relying on the high-level interface, we can implement MLPs even more concisely.
+As you might expect, by relying on the high-level APIs, we can implement MLPs even more concisely.

 ```{.python .input}